qureai/qureai.github.io/_posts/2017-12-13-deep-learning-visualization-gradient-based-methods.md

 <ul class="no-bullets">
     <li>Learning Important Features Through Propagating Activation Differences</li>
+    <li>Submitted on 10 Apr 2017</li>
     <li> <a href="https://arxiv.org/abs/1704.02685">Journal Link</a></li>
 </ul>

 *Explanation*:
  The last paper[[9]](#1704.02685) we cover in this series, is based on layer-wise relevance.
 However, herein instead of directly explaining the output prediction in previous models, the authors explain the difference in the output prediction and prediction on a baseline reference image.The concept is similar to Integrated Gradients which we discussed in the previous post.
-The authors bring out a valid concern with the gradient-based methods described above - gradients don’t use a reference which limits the inference as gradient-based methods only describe the local behavior of the output at the specific input value, without considering how the output behaves over a range of inputs.
+The authors bring out a valid concern with the gradient-based methods described above - gradients don’t use a reference which limits the inference.
+This is because gradient-based methods only describe the local behavior of the output at the specific input value, without considering how the output behaves over a range of inputs.

-*Algorithms*:
+*Algorithm*:
  The reference image (*I<sub>R</sub>*) is chosen as the neutral image, suitable for the problem at hand.
-For class *c*, and a classification ConvNet with the class score function *S<sub>c</sub>(I)*, *S<sub>Rc></sub>* be the probability for image *I<sub>R</sub>*.
+For class *c*, and a classification ConvNet with the class score function *S<sub>c</sub>(I)*, *S<sub>Rc</sub>* be the probability for image *I<sub>R</sub>*.
 The relevance score to be propagated is not *S<sub>c</sub>* but *S<sub>c</sub> -  S<sub>Rc</sub>*.

 <!-- Insert DeepLIFT image here -->